MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  4 │
     =#

-Broadcasting can be used to build succinct query expressions from native functions and operators.
+Sometimes an operator, such as the square root (`√`), lacks a broadcast equivalent.
+These can be explicitly lifted.

-    unitknot[Lift(1:3) >> iseven.(It .+ 1)]
+    unitknot[Lift(1:3) >> Lift(√, (It,))]
     #=>
       │ It      │
-    ──┼───────┼
+    ──┼─────────┼
-    1 │  true │
+    1 │ 1.0     │
-    2 │ false │
+    2 │ 1.41421 │
-    3 │  true │
+    3 │ 1.73205 │
     =#

-Sometimes an operator, such as the unit range constructor (`:`), lacks a broadcast equivalent.
-These can be explicitly lifted.
+Vector-valued functions give rise to plural queries.
+Here, the unit range constructor, which produces a vector output, is lifted to a query combinator that builds plural queries.

     OneTo(X) = Lift(:, (1, X))